mrphishxxx/stack-python-plone/DEVELOPMENT.md

     dex.example = fs dex.example

-##Deploy to dotcloud (this will wipe your dotcloud instance)
+##Clean Deploy to dotcloud (this will wipe your dotcloud instance)
-This step pushes your new dex.example package to dotcloud wipes the dotcloud instance and installs a brand new clean Plone with your package.
+This step pushes your new dex.example package to dotcloud, wipes the dotcloud instance and installs a brand new clean Plone with your package.

     dotcloud push

+##Deploy on existing instance (deploy without wiping)

+    plonepush src
+    plonepush add-ons.cfg
+    plonebuild
+    plonerestart

 ##Usage:
 Visit your new Plone site in your web browser at `http://{yourinstance}-{useraccount}.dotcloud.com/Plone` and log in.